phillipadsmith/awesome-github/README.md

 * [Resources for those already familiar with Github](#resources-for-those-already-familiar-with-github)
 * [Tips, tricks, tools, and add-ons for Github power users](#tips-tricks-tools-and-add-ons-for-github-power-users)

-What is the [Aweome Github](https://github.com/phillipadsmith/awesome-github) list?
+What is the [Awesome Github](https://github.com/phillipadsmith/awesome-github) list?
 It's a collection of things that make **Github** one of the most amazing co-creation platforms in the world.

 It is specifically focused on _Github_, and not on [Git](https://git-scm.com/).
 Git is indeed awesome.
 And there would be no Github without Git.
 And yet, Github has become much more than a home to much of humanity's open-source code; it has become one of the world's most vivid examples of the power of mass collaboration.

-All that to say, this list -- [Aweome Github](https://github.com/phillipadsmith/awesome-github) -- is an attempt to document that aspect of what is awesome: everything that Github has become -- far beyond what Git is today, and beyond where Github started just eight years ago.
+All that to say, this list -- [Awesome Github](https://github.com/phillipadsmith/awesome-github) -- is an attempt to document that aspect of what is awesome: everything that Github has become -- far beyond what Git is today, and beyond where Github started just eight years ago.

 ------